To arrange to view a property or make an application please email firstname.lastname@example.org.

 - Photo ID Passport/ID card Visa if non EU national.

 - Last 3 months banks statements.

 - Last 3 wage slips.

 After viewing, we ask you to complete an application form (if not already completed) and provide evidence of earnings in the form of the last three payslips (and other information if needed to confirm income).
 Once this has been checked, a third party referencing agent will provide us with a credit check.

 A guarantor is someone who is willing to guarantee the full rent should you be unable to pay it.
 A guarantor must be UK resident, a home owner and in full time permanent employment.
 The guarantor will be subject to our referencing process and must sign the Tenancy agreement prior to moving in date.

 What are the terms of the tenancy?

 The tenancy is created as an Assured Shorthold Tenancy in accordance with the Housing Act 1988.
-The fixed term period is for a minimum of six months and once this has been completed the tenancy continues on a rolling monthly basis called statutory periodic.
+The fixed term period is for a minimum of twelve months and once this has been completed the tenancy continues on a rolling monthly basis called statutory periodic.